frisuelu/personal-portfolio/src/routes/blog/dark-matter-II.md

 In this second part of the previous introductory article, we’ll tackle the more in-depth description of data collection, object modelling, and data analysis at CMS.
 The general workflow behind these kinds of experiments is complex, but I’ll try to give a brief description of each part so you can get a general idea of the whole process.

 [**Quantum Physics**
-_HOW DATA ANALYSIS AT CERN CAN HELP DETECT DARK MATTER_manuel-souto.medium.com](https://manuel-souto.medium.com/quantum-physics-31b66eaa1072 "https://manuel-souto.medium.com/quantum-physics-31b66eaa1072")[](https://manuel-souto.medium.com/quantum-physics-31b66eaa1072)
+\_HOW DATA ANALYSIS AT CERN CAN HELP DETECT DARK MATTER_manuel-souto.medium.com](https://manuel-souto.medium.com/quantum-physics-31b66eaa1072 "https://manuel-souto.medium.com/quantum-physics-31b66eaa1072")[](https://manuel-souto.medium.com/quantum-physics-31b66eaa1072)

-* * *
+---

 #### **Analysis of a collision and important concepts**